 How to Access Google Hangouts

-Google Hangouts is part of G Suite, but you can get it for free as a standalone app.
+Google Hangouts is part of Google Workspace, but you can get it for free as a standalone app.
 Log in to Google with your email address and download it.
 Get connected with Hangouts today.

 Google Keep: Best Google Tool for Project Note Taking